Service Intervals

 • The service item card is displayed.

-• Select Home > Show Service Interval from the menu bar.
+• Click on Home > Show Service Intervals in the menu bar.

-• Select from the table the service interval that you want to reset manually.
+• Select the service interval that you want to reopen.

-• Select Actions > Reopen Service Interval from the menu bar.
+• Click on Actions > Reopen Service Interval in the menu bar.